lcp29/home-ioswidget/README.md

-A lightweight utility app for displaying state data and performing operations in a iOS widget.
+A lightweight utility app for displaying state data and performing operations for Home Assistant in a iOS widget.

 You may use this project as a template.
 The states and services are tailored for my own use.